johnjimi/CECS-282/README.md

 # CECS-282
-C++ Programming yea!
+C++ Programming
 Spring 2015

+                                          Instructions:

-I left some projects out incomplete for you script kiddies.
+                          1. I left some projects out incomplete for you script kiddies.
-Its better to actually know what you are doing then copy paste.
+                          2. Its better to actually know what you are doing then copy paste.
+                          3. Please get help if you don't know what you are doing.
+                          4. Use this as a reference please.

                                             Good Luxe (;